What is Unlevered Free Cash Flow?

 - Subtract any capital expenditures

-The is most common cash flow metric used for any type of financial modeling valuation.
+This is the most common cash flow metric used for any type of financial modeling valuation.

-As you can see in the example above and section highlighted in gold, EBIT of $6,800 less taxes of $1,360 (without deducting interest), plus depreciation and amortization of $400, less an increase in non-cash working capital of $14,000, less capital expenditures of $40,400 results in unlevered free cash flow of -$48,560.
+As you can see in the example above and the section highlighted in gold, EBIT of $6,800, less taxes of $1,360 (without deducting interest), plus depreciation and amortization of $400, less an increase in non-cash working capital of $14,000, less capital expenditures of $40,400, results in unlevered free cash flow of -$48,560.

 Download the Free Template